msatul1305/Linux/Linux/linuxFileSystem.md

   - This keeps things nice and clean :-)
 - /root: This is the superusers home directory.
 - /tmp:	/tmp is a directory in which programs can write their temporary files.
 - /dev:	The /dev directory is a special directory,
-  - since it does not really contain files in the usual sense.
-  - Rather, it contains devices that are available to the system.
+  - contains devices that are available to the system.
   - In Linux (like Unix), devices are treated like files.
-  - You can read and write devices as though they were files.
+  - we can read and write devices as though they were files.
   - For example, /dev/fd0 is the first floppy disk drive, /dev/sda is the first hard drive.
   - All the devices that the kernel understands are represented here.
+  - /dev/fd*: Floppy disk drives.
+  - /dev/hd*: IDE (PATA) disks on older systems.
+Typical motherboards contain two IDE connectors or channels,
+    - each with a cable with two attachment points for drives.
+The first drive on the cable is
+    - called the master device, and the second is called the slave device.
+    - The device names are ordered such that /dev/hda refers to the master device on the first channel,
+    - /dev/hdb is the slave device on the first channel; /dev/hdc is the master device on the second channel, and so on.
+    - A trailing digit indicates the partition number on the device.
+For example, /dev/hda1 refers to the first partition
+    - on the first hard drive on the system, while /dev/hda refers to the entire drive.
+  - /dev/lp*: Printers.
+  - /dev/sd*: SCSI disks.
+On modern Linux systems, the kernel treats all disk like devices (including PATA/SATA hard disks,
+  - flash drives, and USB mass storage devices such as portable music players and digital cameras) as SCSI disks.
+  - The rest of the naming system is similar to the older /dev/hd* naming scheme described above.
+  - /dev/sr*: Optical drives (CD/DVD readers and burners).
 - /proc: The /proc directory is also special.
   - This directory does not contain files.
   - In fact, this directory does not really exist at all.
 It is entirely virtual.